MelanieCrissey/old-melaniecrissey.com/source/blog/spring-cleaning.markdown

 ##Here's One Thing That Helps

-When cultural leaders within an organiation—be they C-level execs, managers, or well-liked original gansters who have been with the company for awhile—visibly take time off, this gives employees and peers a sense of permission to do the same.
+When cultural leaders within an organization—be they C-level execs, managers, or well-liked original gansters who have been with the company for awhile—visibly take time off, this gives employees and peers a sense of permission to do the same.

 So, if you believe, [like I do](/blog/time-off/), that taking time off is work that needs to be done, lead by example.